Stem cell lineage survival as a noisy competition for niche access: SCB dynamics in more general geometries

-Let us now consider a detailed version of the geometry of the crypt.
-This consists in a half sphere, $H$, whose arc length from the bottom pole to the end is is $z _R=\frac{\pi}{2}R$ coupled to a cylinder $C$ of length $L$ and radius $R$.
-The cells populate both the surface of the hemisphere and the cylinder.
-The push-up force is directed towards the top of the cylinder --see Fig. (\ref{fig:CryptGeom}a) of this SI.
+Let us now consider a detailed version of the geometry of the organs under study in the main text (mammary and kidney tips, or intestinal crypts).
+They are described as a half sphere, $H$, whose arc length from the bottom pole to the end is is $z _R=\frac{\pi}{2}R$ coupled to a cylinder $C$ of length $L$ and radius $R$.
+The push-up force is directed towards the top of the cylinder (see Fig. (\ref{fig:CryptGeom}a)) of this appendix.
 In the arc that goes from the bottom pole to the end of the hemisphere there are $z_R$ cells.
 Again, the units are given considering the average size of the cell as the length/surface/volume unit.
 Therefore, the cells will be labelled in terms of the geodesic distance over the hemisphere to the bottom pole.
-The density of the lineages will be given by: